Diamondbacks vs. Marlins Player Props Betting Odds

-Player prop betting options for Christian Walker, Luis Arraez and others are available in the Arizona Diamondbacks-Miami Marlins matchup at Chase Field on Monday, starting at 9:40 PM ET.
+Player prop bet odds for Christian Walker, Luis Arraez and others are listed when the Arizona Diamondbacks host the Miami Marlins at Chase Field on Tuesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!